stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

   - AWS
   - GitHub
   - Serverless
+excerpt_separator: <!--more-->
 ---

 AWS Lambda offer the ability to run code functions without a server.
 Basically standalone functions that receive JSON as a parameter and have up to 15 minutes to do anything.
 The source of the JSON event can be anything, AWS has configured most of their AWS products to emit events; for example uploading a file to S3 creates JSON that contains information about the file.
-Lambdas are meant to be simple and shortlived code snippets, so each Lambda can only listen to 1 source for events (although you can proxy multiple types of events through a single source).
-The most generic source for events is to listen to HTTP requests on a public URL, and we'll cover how that can be done in this article.
+Lambdas are meant to be simple and short-lived code snippets, so each Lambda can only listen to 1 source for events (although you can proxy multiple types of events through a single source).
+The most generic source for events is to listen to HTTP requests on a public URL, and we'll cover how that can be done in this article.<!--more-->

+{% include table-of-contents.html height="500px" %}

 That's it; and in this function you can do _anything_.
-The function has predefined CPU and RAM limits which are configurable between 128MB and 10GB of RAM, with up to 10GB of ephemiral `/tmp` storage.
+The function has predefined CPU and RAM limits which are configurable between 128MB and 10GB of RAM, with up to 10GB of ephemeral `/tmp` storage.

-## Basics of AWS Lambda
+# Basics of AWS Lambda

 Amazon AWS pioneered the FaaS (Functions as a Service) space in 2014, but Microsoft Azure and Google Cloud quickly followed with their own products in 2016.
 An AWS Lambdas takes an `event` parameter and a `Context` that represents the